-Build with Mobile Authorization API
+Build with the Mobile Authorization API

 To build with the Mobile Authorization API, the following must be true:

-Additionally, you will need the following information:
+Additionally, you need the following information:

-An active location ID.
-Copy a valid Developer Account location ID from the Production Mode Locations setting page of your Square application in the Developer Dashboard.
+- An active location ID - Copy a valid developer account location ID from the Production mode Locations setting page of your Square application in the Developer Dashboard.

-application fails to take a payment within 90 days.
+deauthorize in the Reader SDK) or the authorized application fails to take a payment within 90 days.